Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 ## Research Interests
 + **Innovation, Entrepreneurship, Economics of AI, and Economics of Information Systems**
-  + My research interests are innovation and entrepreneurship driven by disruptive technologies such as AI and Quantum Computing.
+  + My research interests are innovation and entrepreneurship driven by disruptive technologies such as algorithms, AI, and Quantum Computing.

 ## Peer-Reviewed Publications